 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Minneapolis and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Minneapolis rent prices in the chart below.

-Minneapolis rent prices increased over the last month.
-From July to August, the city experienced a 1.0% increase for the price of a one-bedroom apartment.
-The rent price for a Minneapolis one-bedroom apartments currently stands at $1,408.0.
+Minneapolis rent prices decreased over the last month.
+From November to December, the city experienced a -0.64% decrease for the price of a one-bedroom apartment.
+The rent price for a Minneapolis one-bedroom apartments currently stands at $1,396.0.

 More key findings include: